astronomer/docs/learn/error-notifications-in-airflow.md

 If a [notifier class](#notifiers) exists for your use case, you should always use these methods instead of a custom callback.
 See the Airflow documentation for [an up-to-date list of available Notifiers](https://airflow.apache.org/docs/apache-airflow-providers/core-extensions/notifications.html) and the [Apprise wiki](https://github.com/caronc/apprise/wiki) for a list of services the Apprise notifier can connect to.

 A notifier can be provided to any callback parameter (`*callback`).
-Only use custom [Airflow callbacks](#airflow-callbacks) when no notifier is available for your use case.
+Only use custom [Apache Airflow® callbacks](#airflow-callbacks) when no notifier is available for your use case.

 :::tip

-To execute custom code based on events happening anywhere in your Airflow environment, for example whenever any dataset is updated or any task instance fails, you can use [Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners).
+To execute custom code based on events happening anywhere in your Airflow environment, for example whenever any dataset is updated or any task instance fails, you can use [Apache Airflow® listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners).
 See the [Use a listener to send a Slack notification when a Dataset is updated](airflow-listeners.md) tutorial for an example.

 :::